IF YOU ARE A CLINICIAN and wish to be in contact with a Maine physician who has clinical experience, please contact us.

 Forms and More Info

-Attending and consulting physicians willing and able to support a patient’s decision under the Death with Dignity Act have specific procedural requirements codified in the law.
-Physicians may have additional policy guidelines, depending on who employs them.
+Physicians willing and able to support a patient’s decision under the Maine Death with Dignity Act have specific procedural requirements codified in the law.
+Physicians may have additional policy guidelines depending on their employer.

 A physician check-sheet is available to help guide the process (click here).